There is such density in Tomas Tranströmer’s poetry, and such a wide range of images and concerns.

 In “Citoyens,” from The Truthbarrier, he dreams of Danton and Robespierre.
 His cautionary description of how “Robespierre spends a careful hour each morning on his toilette” recalls the civilized manner Roberto Calasso describes, in which “The bigots of philanthropy had their neighbors’ heads cut off with extreme sensitivity” in his magisterial book Ruin of Kasch.
 In Tranströmer’s poem, it is night, “And—as always in dreams—no sun.”
 Is this true of everyone’s dreams?
 In the Parisian night of the Great Terror, a rarely presented truth about the nature of human betrayal surfaces in the final unfinished line of “Citoyens” . . . as unfinished, and true, and present as the terrible history of the 20th century:

-the waiting room where we all . . .
+But the walls were shining in the alleys that curved down to the waiting room, the curved room, the waiting room where we all . . .

 The chords of a piano in “Schubertiana” open with an accompanying view of New York City from above.
 The poem’s final lines compress so suddenly that I stopped reading in order to put on a Schubert sonata, and then read the poem again:

-in a room over there and that for someone the notes are more
+I know too—without statistics—that right now Schubert is being played in a room over there and that for someone the notes are more real than anything else.

 A generous selection of Tranströmer’s prose also appears in The Great Enigma.
 “How the Late Autumn Night Novel Begins” opens with the narrator’s edgy disembarkation alone from a ferry in darkness at an undisclosed location.
 He passes a night that would try other men’s souls, hearing “someone knocking in a wall, someone who belongs to the other world that was left behind here, knocking, wanting back.
 Too late . . .
 The other world is this world too.”
 For a moment, it seemed as if Tranströmer might be moving toward something eerie and potentially fatal, such as the potentially fatal risks Odin took in order to gain the power of poetry.
 But in the morning, the narrator wakes to “A crawling stack of roots.
 Stones with faces.
 The forest is full of abandoned monsters I love.”